Our Recovery Program

 Counselor-and-client interaction to design a specific program to address the client’s unique needs and build on his strengths, using:

 An approach that uses compassion and understanding to help individuals become willing to “do the work” of recovery.
 (Reference)

 Use of interactive journals developed by The Change Companies® that are completed by clients with professional facilitation using motivational interviewing and cognitive-behavioral techniques.
 This element of our program encourages clients to examine all aspects of their lives and use a variety of resources, such as change plans, to enrich their quality of life as they proceed toward living on their own.

 ASI and SMART treatment planning

-There is no cookie cutter approach to treatment and recovery.
+There is no cookie-cutter approach to treatment and recovery.
 Individual life experience, past trauma, physical health conditions, substance abuse history, and mental health all interact with and add complexity to each person’s addiction.
-Some treatments are only effective with specific addictions – e.g., an approach for cocaine addiction may not get the same results for opioid addiction.
-This list of additional therapeutic interventions and services are provided onsite to residents, depending on their unique recovery needs and goals:
+Some treatments are only effective with specific addictions – e.g., an approach for cocaine addiction may not get the same results when used to address opioid addiction.
+Any or all of these additional therapeutic interventions and services are provided onsite to residents, depending on their unique recovery needs and goals: